 To apply, you may need the following information:

-- VAT number and effective date of registration – these are on your VAT registration certificate
+- VAT number and the effective date of registration – these are on your VAT registration certificate

 - National Insurance number – if you’re an individual or a sole trader